elixir-error-tracker/error-tracker/guides/Getting Started.md

 end
 ```

-This is also required if you want to track errors that happen in your Phoenix endpoint, before the Phoenix router starts running.
+This is also required if you want to track errors that happen in your Phoenix endpoint, before the Phoenix router starts handling the request.
 Keep in mind that this won't be needed in most cases as endpoint errors are very infrequent.

 ```elixir
 defmodule MyApp.Endpoint do